hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 -   `network` (string) - The Google Compute network to use for the launched instance.
 Defaults to `"default"`.

+-   'network_project_id' (string) - The project ID for the network and subnetwork to use for launched instance.
+Defaults to `project_id`.

 -   `omit_external_ip` (boolean) - If true, the instance will not have an external IP.
     `use_internal_ip` must be true if this property is true.